caydentan310/To-do_list/README.md

 Created with CodeSandbox
 stuff learnt from udacity

-press enter after typing the input which you want to add to the todo-list double click the items in the todo-list to edit them in case of any misspellings or other reasons
+1. press enter after typing the input which you want to add to the todo-list
+2. double click the items in the todo-list to edit them in case of any misspellings or other reasons
+3. press the X button to remove the item